Skip to content

 HOW TO APPLY

 Applications for this course are accepted through our Online Application Centre.
-To apply for the degree, you will need to:
+To apply, you will need to:

 • Satisfy the entry requirements for the programme